openlibhums/memory-alpha/content/pages/support/submission/submission-notifications.md

 ### By section

 To set up submission notifications per section (also referred to as article types), you must first set up the submission sections.
-See [page title] for more information on setting up sections. <!-- missing hyperlink -->
+See [page title] for more information on setting up [sections](../article-management/article-sections.md).

 On **Sections** click on the **Edit** button on the section for which you want to set up submission notifications.